abhi62/airbnb-Groyyo/README.md

 1. Nextjs
 2. tailwindcss
-3. next js api for data
+3. next js api for all the static data

 ### How to run app